Itgotworse26/Pewlett-Hackard-Analysis/README.md

 * 78 assistant engineers
 * 77 technique leaders

+### Brief Highlights
-* * The role with the most amount of eligible mentees is senior staff.
+* The role with the most amount of eligible mentees is senior staff.
-* * The role with the least amount of eligible mentees is the technique leader.
+* The role with the least amount of eligible mentees is the technique leader.
-* * There are no managers who are eligible for mentorship.
+* There are no managers who are eligible for mentorship.
-* * No position has more than 600 employees eligible for mentorship.
+* No position has more than 600 employees eligible for mentorship.

 A query to order the employees table by birthdate in descending order found that these are the 10 youngest employees: